Why I read, speed read and spd rdng?

 Ralph Waldo Emerson (read more inspirational quotes about reading and speed reading)

-Joseph Campbell A Hero With A Thousand Faces, an influential work on comparative mythology that inspired George Lucas to create the Star Wars films.
-Campbell was an avid reader and once rented a shack and spend five years reading everything important at that time.
+Joseph Campbell’s A Hero With A Thousand Faces is an influential work on comparative mythology that inspired George Lucas to create the Star Wars films.
+Campbell was an avid reader and once rented a shack and spent five years reading everything important at that time.
 He said, “would divide the day into four four-hour periods, of which I would be reading in three of the four-hour periods, and free one of them … I would get nine hours of sheer reading done a day.
 And this went on for five years straight.”
-Quick calculation: 5 years x 365 = 1825 days =1825 books Joseph Campbell have potentially read (nine hours is plenty to read one book).
+Quick calculation: 5 years x 365 = 1825 days =1825 books Joseph Campbell has potentially read (nine hours is plenty to read one book).

-Nisargadatta Maharaj (at 28, I’ve discovered Nisargadatta Maharaj and was strangely attracted to his simple and a bit repetitive spiritual message and mantra of ‘I am-ness’)
+Nisargadatta Maharaj (at 28, I discovered Nisargadatta Maharaj and was strangely attracted to his simple and a bit repetitive spiritual message and mantra of ‘I am-ness’)

 Marie Louise Von Franz (at 29, I was a serious student of Maria Luise Von Frantz and her Jungian and psychological interpretations of fairy tales and of alchemical manuscripts)

-TRIZ, a structured methodology for innovation and problem solving (at 39, I’ve discovered TRIZ which is based on almost half a century of research and development by a Russian named Genrich Altshuller.
+TRIZ is a structured methodology for innovation and problem-solving.
+(At 39, I discovered TRIZ, which is based on almost half a century of research and development by a Russian named Genrich Altshuller.
 TRIZ is the acronym for the Russian words that translate as the Theory of Inventive Problem Solving and offers 40+ key principles for getting out of the box of habit.)

-Gilles Deleuze I discovered at the age of 38, a French philosopher, whose writings I seriously/obsessively studied for a few years.
+Gilles Deleuze I discovered at the age of 38, a French philosopher whose writings I seriously/obsessively studied for a few years.
 Studying philosophy through Deleuze was an amazing journey and shaped and trained my thinking to become a better thinker.
+Also, Gilles Deleuze, inspired me to write as he beautifully put it, “One only writes through love; all writing is a love-letter.”
 I’ve got all his books in French and English and Polish translations and hundreds of books about his philosophy – the best ones by

-Claire Colebrook who is a philosopher in her own right and a brilliant literary critic, cultural theorist and thinker – and reading her amazingly clear writings is an immense joy and a feast for the mind and soul.
-If you want to understand Deleuze quicker, read Clair Colebrook’s books about his philosophy and you’ll get it in no time.
+Claire Colebrook a philosopher in her own right and a brilliant literary critic, cultural theorist and thinker – and reading her amazingly clear writings is an immense joy and a feast for the mind and soul.
+If you want to understand Deleuze quicker, read Clair Colebrook’s books about his philosophy, and you’ll get it in no time.
 Read one of her killer sentences below.

 “A problem is a way of creating a future.
 When plants grow and evolve they do so by way of problems, developing features to avoid predators, to maximise light or to retain moisture.”
 Claire Colebrook, philosopher and cultural theorist